Listening Woman: Plot

 Leaphorn is scolded by his captain for losing his prisoner, but his captain allows him to continue working without formal punishment in exchange for Leaphorn promising to assist with an odd informal request from the Bureau of Indian Affairs.
 A wealthy friend of an agent in the BIA has a daughter, named Theodora Addams, who has traveled to the reservation for an unknown reason and her father wants the Navajo Police to keep an eye on without arising suspicion of the request.
 Leaphorn promising to agreement with an additional request of his own.

 The experience with the driver with gold rim glasses, who he now refers to as "Gold Rims", has caused Leaphorn to recall a case where a group of Native American extremists, called the Buffalo Society, had robbed an armored truck and had made off with a large sum of money, with only one of the groups being captured.
 He wishes to follow up with this case, which leads have all seemingly tried up with nothing left but spotty rumors of sightings of a helicopter in the area which matches the description of the helicopter was used by the escaped extremists after the robbery to make their escape.
 His captain agrees and Leaphorn begins rerunning leads to find the connection between the robbery and his run in with Gold Rims while keeping an eye out for Theodora Addams.

 After searching through the reports of sightings over the past year since the robbery, Leaphorn has a hunch that the sightings circle around the Hogan of Hosteen Tso and feels that the murders of Hosteen Tso and Anna Atcitty may be related to the Buffalo Society somehow.

 Leaphorn makes his way to an out of the way trading post and talks with Shorty McGinnis, the elderly white owner of the trading post who is keen to the happenings in the area, which includes the area of Tso's Hogan.
 Shorty reveals that Hosteen Tso had inquired about writing a letter to his grandson but since he didn't know the address to reach his grandson, Shorty was unable to send the letter.
 Shorty refuses to reveal the contents of the letter to Leaphorn.

 While at the trading post, Leaphorn meets Theodora Adams, who is seeking a ride to the hogan of Hosteen Tso.
-After initially refusing to assist Theodora due to his charge not to help her go further out into the reservation, she sneaks into his vehicle while Leaphorn departs to find Margaret Cigarette to follow up on some information missing from her interview about the murders.
+After initially refusing to assist Theodora due to his charge not to help her go further out into the reservation, she sneaks into his vehicle while Leaphorn departs to find Margaret Cigaret to follow up on some information missing from her interview about the murders.
 Leaphorn agrees to drive Theodora to the Tso hogan after she agrees to explain the purpose for her journey.